 Bhai Duj or Bhaiyya Duj

 This is the last day of the 5 days of Diwali celebrations.
 This day is all about celebrating the brother-sister bondage.

 This is somewhat similar to Rakhi or Raksha Bandhan celebrations.
-On this particular day, brother travels to meet his sister and her family.
+On this particular day, the brother travels to meet his sister and her family.

 It is believed that on this day of Bhai Duj, Lord Srikrishna went to meet his sister Subhadra at her house after defeating Narakasura on the Naraka Chaturdashi day.

 On the same day many years ago Yama the god of death went to meet the Yamuna, his sister.
 So basically this day is all about celebrating the brother-sister love and bondage.

 This Bhai Duj celebration concludes the Diwali festival for that particular year.

 Although Diwali is predominantly a Hindu festival few other religions too have religious importance for this festival.

 Diwali in Jainism

 Jains celebrate Deepavali as ‘Mahavira Nirvana Diwas’, the day when Vardhaman Mahaveera took Nirvana and left the body.
 Jain’s light lamps on Diwali day to respect and remember Mahavira and his teachings.